wchorski/duplicati-dashboard/README.md

     - all the other examples above as long as the date is after the `start`
     - both query parameters can be omitted
   - **last** => set to true if you'd like the last recorded point in the table
+    - can also use the `http://localhost:3000/api/backups/last/BACKUP_ID` endpoint for cleaner GET (this endpoint also takes `start` and `stop` query parameters)
   - **first** => same as *last* but returns the first point of recoreded data within the range

 > [!note] make sure relative dates have a negative i.e. `-5h` as your are looking back in time.
 Positive time values will cause errors